apache/activemq-artemis/docs/user-manual/en/thread-pooling.md

 ## Client-Side Thread Management

-On the client side, Apache ActiveMQ maintains a single static scheduled thread pool and a single static general thread pool for use by all clients using the same classloader in that JVM instance.
+On the client side, Apache ActiveMQ Artemis maintains a single static scheduled thread pool and a single static general thread pool for use by all clients using the same classloader in that JVM instance.

 The static scheduled thread pool has a maximum size of `5` threads, and the general purpose thread pool has an unbounded maximum size.

-If required Apache ActiveMQ can also be configured so that each `ClientSessionFactory` instance does not use these static pools but instead maintains its own scheduled and general purpose pool.
+If required Apache ActiveMQ Artemis can also be configured so that each `ClientSessionFactory` instance does not use these static pools but instead maintains its own scheduled and general purpose pool.
 Any sessions created from that `ClientSessionFactory` will use those pools